Age and Length Composition of Columbia Basin Chinook, Sockeye, and Coho Salmon at Bonneville Dam in 1999

-Representative samples of adult 1998 Columbia Basin chinook (spring, summer, and fall) sockeye, and coho salmon populations were collected at Bonneville Dam.
-This was the twelfth year spring chinook salmon, the ninth year summer chinook salmon, and the fourteenth year sockeye salmon were sampled in this study.
-It was the first year for sampling fall chinook and coho.
+Representative samples of adult 1999 Columbia Basin chinook (spring, summer, and fall), sockeye, and coho salmon populations were collected at Bonneville Dam.
+This was the thirteenth year spring chinook salmon, the tenth year summer chinook salmon, and the fifteenth year sockeye salmon were sampled in this study.
+It was the second year for sampling fall chinook and coho.
 Fish were trapped, anesthetized, sampled for scales and biological data, allowed to revive, and then released.
 The scales were examined to estimate age composition.
 The results of this project contribute to an ongoing database collection of Columbia Basin salmonid populations age class structure.
-Based on scale analysis, five-year-old fish were estimated to comprise 46% of the spring chinook, 52% of the summer chinook, and 39% of the fall chinook salmon population.
-Four-year-old fish were estimated to comprise 50% of the spring chinook, 33% of the summer chinook, and 24% of the fall chinook population.
-Two-, three-, and six-year-old fish were estimated to comprise the remaining 4% of the spring chinook, 15% of the summer chinook and 36% of the fall chinook salmon population.
+Based on scale analysis, four-year-old fish (from brood year 1995) were estimated to comprise 70% of the spring chinook, 39% of the summer chinook, and 62% of the fall chinook salmon population.
+Five-year-old fish (BY 1994) were estimated to comprise 7% of the spring chinook, 37% of the summer chinook, and 8% of the fall chinook population.
+Three-year-old fish were estimated to comprise 23% of the spring chinook, 21% of the summer chinook and 28% of the fall chinook salmon population.
 Two and six-year-olds accounted for the remaining 1% of spring chinook, 3% of summer chinook, and 2% of the fall chinook runs.
-The sockeye salmon population sampled at Bonneville was predominantly five-year-old fish (66%), and the coho population was almost entirely four-year-old fish (98%).
-Differences in age class returns over the past ten years were used to predict spring chinook population sizes for 2000.
+The sockeye salmon population sampled at Bonneville was predominantly four-year-old fish (83%), and the coho population was entirely three-year-old fish (age 1.1).
+Differences in age class returns over the past ten years were used to predict spring and summer chinook population sizes for 2000.
 Based on a regression with three-year-old returns, the relationship predicts four-year-old returns of 95,800 spring chinook and 14,900 summer chinook.

-Hooff, R.C., A. Ritchie, and J. Netto.
-1998.
-Age and Length Composition of Columbia Basin Chinook, Sockeye, and Coho Salmon at Bonneville Dam in 1998.
-Columbia River Inter-Tribal Fish Commission Report reference #99-03, Portland, Oregon.
+Hooff, R.C., A. Ritchie, J. Fryer, and J. Whiteaker.
+1999.
+Age and Length Composition of Columbia Basin Chinook, Sockeye, and Coho Salmon at Bonneville Dam in 1999.
+Columbia River Inter-Tribal Fish Commission Report reference #99-05, Portland, Oregon.

 CRITFC Technical Report